tips & trends

 essie offers hundreds of essie enamel and longwear nail polish colors for you to choose.
 Select your nail polish shade and apply two thin coats of nail color, waiting 2 minutes between each.
 The aim of the first coat is coverage and the next is to achieve full depth of color.

-Whether a special occasion or just a day to treat yourself, picking a nail color should be fun – but even for pros, applying nail polishing on your own hands can be challenging, especially when it comes to your non-dominant hand!
+Whether a special occasion or just a day to treat yourself, picking a nail color should be fun – but even for pros, applying nail polishing on your own feet can be challenging, especially when it comes to your non-dominant hand!
 Steady your hand by keeping both of your elbows on the table.
 For novice polishers, it’s helpful to begin with the hand you’re least comfortable with to ensure a less-than shaky start.

 step 7: finish with a top coat